bcgov/data-publication/pages/dps_bcdc_record.md

 **State**: When creating a new metadata record, the state will be set to DRAFT once you click on this state.

-**Resource Status**: is the status of the dataset, service, API or applicaiton as described by one of the types below:
+**Resource Status**: is the status of the dataset, service, API or application as described by one of the types below:
 + A resource or record changes status over its lifecycle.

     |Data Update Status| Description|